 Extra tip: when it comes to cleaning the toilet, don’t bother to clean the toilet seat.
 Just replace it.
 It will be a much safer alternative and it won’t make a dent in your budget.
 At JP Urban Moving Brooklyn, we consider that to be a winning combination.

 Finish up and have fun

 Once you finish cleaning the kitchen and bathroom/s, all the hard work will be behind you.
 Almost.
 All that separates you from a fun new life are the few remaining areas, such as bedrooms and your living room.
 For these rooms, you’ll want to clean item by item while sticking to the right order, of course.
-You can use the vacuum cleaner for dusting larger areas and you can use wet mops for those harder to reach places.
+You can use the vacuum cleaner for dusting larger areas and you can use wet mops for those harder to reach places up town jungle.
 Speaking of which, don’t forget to clean the easily overlooked spaces, like doorknobs, the tops of doors and windows.
 And yes, we know that to clean your house after the relocation this way will turn into a long process.
 But that process is a necessary one and it will lead to a lot of good things.
 You just trust us – we know what we are talking about.